Join us and get wet as we explore the other 70% of the planet!

 The program objectives are three-fold:

-- Provide students with research experience that will include project development and implementation, data gathering, analysis and interpretation, and publication of results.
+3. Provide students with research experiences applying project development and implementation, data gathering, analysis and interpretation and publication of results.

 Programs of Study

-The marine biology department offers opportunities for both undergraduate and graduate students.
-For those looking for a fast track, there are even combined programs that give you the opportunity to earn both degrees in five years!
+The Biology department offers opportunities in marine biology for both undergraduate and graduate students.
+Those looking for a fast track can also explore the combined program, providing the opportunity to earn both degrees in five years!

 Research